-- A1.
-Objectives: In dealing with Allegations under these procedures, UCSD shall be guided by the following general objectives: - A1.1 UC San Diego is committed to ensuring integrity in research. - A1.2 Appropriate and timely action shall be taken to investigate and address all Allegations. - A1.3 Funding agency requirements for timely notification shall be followed. - A1.4 These Procedures shall be administered in a manner that fairly protects: (i) the due process rights of the Respondent; (ii) the interests of Complainants and those serving as witnesses in the investigation of Research Misconduct; and (iii) the public interest in preserving the integrity of Research. - A1.5 Efforts will be made to prevent misjudgments caused by bias or Conflict of Interest. - A1.6 Campus officials shall administer these Procedures in coordination with other applicable policies and procedures.
+- A1.1 UC San Diego is committed to ensuring integrity in research. - A1.2 Appropriate and timely action shall be taken to investigate and address all Allegations. - A1.3 Funding agency requirements for timely notification shall be followed. - A1.4 These Procedures shall be administered in a manner that fairly protects: (i) the due process rights of the Respondent; (ii) the interests of Complainants and those serving as witnesses in the investigation of Research Misconduct; and (iii) the public interest in preserving the integrity of Research. - A1.5 Efforts will be made to prevent misjudgments caused by bias or Conflict of Interest. - A1.6 Campus officials shall administer these Procedures in coordination with other applicable policies and procedures, including the and ...